Person looking at phone

 In fact, we spend almost half of our awake hours looking at a screen (7 hours on average).
 While your devices can be amazing tools that help you do things like keep in contact with friends on the other side of the globe, your devices can very easily take more than they give.

-So what’s really going on?
-Our minds are terrible at prioritising information in our over-stimulating world, and it doesn’t help that big tech employs armies of engineers whose job it is to maximise the time we spend on their apps.
+So what's really going on?
+Our minds are terrible at prioritising information in our over-stimulating world, and it doesn't help that big tech employs teams of engineers whose job it is to maximise the time we spend on their apps.

 The truth is that getting distracted with your phone is a lot easier than using it in a focused, intentional way.